wp-plugins/wp-conditional-captcha/readme.txt

 **Requirements:**

 * *Conditional CAPTCHA* currently supports [Akismet](http://akismet.com) and [TypePad AntiSpam](http://antispam.typepad.com).
 You must have one of these plugins installed and active in order for this plugin to work.
-* PHP 5 is required.
+* PHP version 5 or greater

 **Available translations:**